 Even though this is an online class, students still have to access the course on a regular basis.
 The WebCT/Blackboard software used to manage this online course tracks student logins, tracking when and where the student has been in the course and number of messages sent and opened.
 Accessing this course on a regular basis is extremely important in order to meet the objectives of this course.
 You will feel more at ease with the materials if you stay in touch with what is going on.
 If you fail to log into the course on a regular basis, I will drop you from the course.
 I will alert you to this problem as necessary.
-The minimum requirements to be successful in this course are at least TWO (2) days per week.
+The minimum requirements to be successful in this course are at least 3 days per week.
 THIS IS A MINIMUM.
-Since this is an online course your attendance is measured by logins.
+This is your attendance record!

 A STUDENT IS RESPONSIBLE FOR INITIATING THEIR OWN WITHDRAWAL, if that becomes necessary.
 If a student is administratively withdrawn from the class, the grade appearing on the transcript will be a 'F'.
-Administrative withdrawal may occur if the student has not logged into the course over a four (4) day period, consistently fails to meet deadlines, or if the student fails to log into the course two times a week.
+Administrative withdrawal may occur if the student has not logged into the course over a four (4) day period, consistently fails to meet deadlines, or if the student fails to log into the course three times a week.
 I also reserve the right to determine excessive absences based on your progress throughout the course.
-IF YOU FAIL TO COMPLETE YOUR WORK I WILL DROP YOU WITH A "F".
+Failure to complete assignments will also be deemed excessive absences and I will drop you with a F.